 |---|---|---|---|

-| Strangler Fig | Incremental replacement of large systems. | Low-risk, continuous delivery of value. | Requires a robust routing layer and can take time. |
+| Strangler Fig | Incremental replacement of large systems. | Low-risk, continuous delivery of value. | Requires routing infrastructure and time. |

-| Anti-Corruption Layer | Protecting new services from legacy data models. | Maintains architectural integrity. | Adds translation overhead. |
+| Anti-Corruption Layer | Protecting new services from legacy models. | Preserves architectural integrity. | Adds translation overhead. |

-| Façade | Simplifying access for modern front ends. | Decouples front-end from back-end complexity. | Hides, but does not fix, legacy issues. |
+| Façade | Simplifying access for modern front ends. | Decouples teams and speeds development. | Hides, but does not fix, legacy issues. |

 Executing a Low-Risk Incremental Migration

-The Automated Testing Safety Net
+Automated Testing: Your Safety Net

 - Unit tests for component correctness.

-- End-to-end (E2E) tests that validate user journeys.
+- End-to-end tests that validate user journeys.
 Run the same E2E suite against both legacy and new services to prove parity.

 Feature Flags for Controlled Rollouts

-Monitoring for Side-by-Side Comparison
+Monitoring for Objective Comparison

 - Technical: response times, CPU/memory, error rates.